SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Differentiable SDF Rendering

-We use an usual discrete SDF representation by sampling SDF values on a regular grid, and we apply a standard ray casting algorithm based on sphere tracing~\cite{Hart1996} to find the intersection points between rays and the object surface.
-For this purpose we employ trilinear interpolation to reconstruct a continuous SDF that can be evaluated at any desired location.
+We represent discrete SDFs by sampling SDF values on regular grids, and apply a standard ray casting algorithm based on sphere tracing~\cite{Hart1996} to find the intersection points between rays and the object surface.
+For this purpose we employ trilinear interpolation to reconstruct continuous SDFs that can be evaluated at any desired location.
 This allows us to continuously represent the object surface, which is given by the zero level set of the interpolated SDF.

 A key observation is that the derivatives of a given pixel with respect to rendering parameters only depend on a local neighborhood of eight SDF samples that define the value of the trilinearly interpolated SDF at the surface intersection point.
 In other words, the sphere tracing process itself does not need to be differentiable.
 Instead, only the local computations involving the local set of eight SDF samples around the surface intersection need to be differentiable.
 Therefore, our approach proceeds in two stages: first, we apply sphere tracing to identify the eight samples nearest to the surface intersection.
 This step is not differentiable.
 Second, we locally compute the pixel color based on the local set of SDF samples.
 This step is implemented using an automatic differentiation framework to obtain the derivatives.